-The best deal found on momondo in the last two weeks was a flight to Orlando from New Orleans for $31.
+The best deal found on momondo in the last two weeks was a flight to Orlando from West Palm Beach for $30.
 This is 89% cheaper than most flight deals to Orlando.
 To find the cheapest price to Orlando from your area, use momondo’s Airport-to-Airport Pricing Tool.

-The cheapest time of day to fly to Orlando is in the evening when flights can be purchased for as low as $205.
-Flights to Orlando are more costly in the afternoon, with an average ticket price of $241.
-Departure times in the afternoon fall within the peak daily travel times, which is why tickets can be more expensive.
+The cheapest time of day to fly to Orlando is in the evening when flights can be purchased for as low as $217.
+In contrast, the most expensive time of day to depart to Orlando is in the afternoon when prices are around $250.

 During the warmer months, hikers around the Orlando area find that parks like Tinker Field are the best for taking long walks with their families and/or pets.
 Those looking for this type of experience are likely best suited to fly to Orlando in January, February, or November.